madMAx43v3r/chia-plotter/README.md

 Note that tmpfs swap to virtual memory if necessary, so be sure to allow a larger swap space to avoid system crash.

+When plotting solo with this duo edition, it is about slightly slower (2 minutes on my system) than the original plotter.
+The original plotter store a 43 GiB table in the ram disk in phase 2 and 3.
+This duo edition moves this same table into tmpdir to free up the whole ram disk so that the second plotter can use the ram disk.
+It also allow both plotters to run in parallel in phase 3 as each plotter requires 50 GiB to run in phase 3.

 # chia-plotter (pipelined multi-threaded)